-These community hosts will accompany each participant through the Global Assembly.
+These community hosts (alongside translators and note-takers) accompanied each participant through the Assembly.

 Community hosts then recruited a recommended 4-6 local potential participants, representing the diversity of their community.
 This was mostly done by having conversations on the street, and by door-knocking, as these methods could be used consistently anywhere in the world, to make sure recruitment was not biased towards mobile phone ownership, or those who have a formal address.

 We then ran a second lottery (a sortition) selecting the final participants from the pool of 675 possible candidates.
 This was done using the free, open source code, Stratify Select.

 This provided us with a final 100 assembly members, proportionally representative of the world's population by gender, age, geography, attitude toward climate change, and educational level.